menvil/nyt/README.md

 ## API Endpoints

-### Get Best Sellers History is you are not usinf docker
+### Get Best Sellers History is you are not using docker
 http://127.0.0.1:8080/api/v1/best-sellers/history